Our 2018 competition is now live and our rules are so important. Please read them before you get started.

 10. The Public Viewing Period and Selection of Finalists

-- Potential Finalists are chosen based on the combination of the number of views per Entry and the highest overall ranking (star rating).
+• Potential Finalists are chosen based on the combination of the number of views per Entry and the highest overall ranking (star rating).
 For clarification the competition has 2 age categories (8-12yrs and 13+yrs), and within these age categories there are three further categories – Individual, School and Youth Group.
 For each category the Sponsor will choose 3 finalists.
 There will then be one category winner for each of the 3 categories in the age group.
 Meaning there are six (6) category prizes in total.
-Whichever one of those category winners has the highest score from the judges, will then be awarded the overall winner.
+The Potential Finalist in a particular category that has the highest score from the judges will be awarded as the overall winner.
 This overall winner therefore could be an Individual, School or Group.

-- If you are chosen as a winner you will be required to sign and return the release agreement prior to being declared a winner.
-The release agreement requires you to confirm that the Entry complies with the Rules and also to formalise the agreement that gives us the right to use your Entry, referred to in the section headed ‘Ownership of Your Entry and Copyright’.
+• If you are chosen as a winner you will be required to sign and return the release agreement prior to being declared a winner.
+The release agreement requires you to confirm that your Entry complies with the Competition Rules and also to formalise the agreement that gives us the right to use your Entry, referred to in the section headed ‘Ownership of Your Entry and Copyright’.

-- If you have broken any of the Rules you may be disqualified.
+• If you have broken any of the Competition Rules you may be disqualified.
 If that happens we will appoint someone else as a winner in your place.

 11. The Judging

-- The Judges will take account of your creativity (style, message delivery, 13.4 execution, etc.) the appropriateness of your Entry (on topic, etc.) and how effective you have been in putting across your message.
+• The Judges will take account of your creativity (style, message delivery, 13.4 execution, etc.) the appropriateness of your Entry (on topic, etc.) and how effective you have been in putting across your message.
 Of course, there is no right or wrong answer, so the Judges will be using their personal judgement.
-Their decision is final and not open for review or subject to challenge.
+The Judges decision is final and not open for review or subject to challenge.

-- We aim to notify all winners in early May 2017.
+• We aim to notify all winners mid May 2018.
 If you are one of the winners, we will use the contact details you have provided to get in touch with you and let you know the good news.

 12. Winner’s list

-- Competition winner’s list shall be available in early May 2017.
-To obtain a copy of the winner’s list, send a self-addressed stamped envelope to: What’s Your Story? – Winner’s List, c/o Trend Micro EMEA Ltd, Attn: Nicola Buckley, IDA Business & Technology Park, Model Farm Road, Cork, Ireland.
+• Competition winner’s list shall be available mid May 2018.
+To obtain a copy of the winner’s list, send a self-addressed stamped envelope to: What’s Your Story? – Winner’s List, c/o Trend Micro EMEA Ltd, Attn: Avril Ronan, IDA Business & Technology Park, Model Farm Road, Cork, Ireland.